 While HUONE needs to take the expectations of diverse global stakeholders into our consideration, we also see corporate responsibility as something that helps us manage risks in this fast-changing world.
 We try to understand our social, economic, and environmental impacts, and try to manage our operation to help us contribute to making the world a better place.
 We are a high-growth company, but we are taking small steps as we grow.
 Here are our small steps:

-- Staff uniforms are made from recycled materials by the local company, which focuses solely on sustainable workwear.
+- Staff uniforms are made from recycled materials by a company, which focuses solely on sustainable workwear.

 - In our communication, our guests are encouraged to use public transportation to attend events at HUONE.